If you're targeting potential customers in China, it is important to ensure your website is…

-This is part 2 our our double bill on the world of domain names.
-If you missed out the intro and overview on this topic, check it out first – there’s a valuable overview of the TLD…
+This is part of our two-part series on the world of domain names.
+If you missed out on the intro and overview on this topic, check it out here – there’s a valuable overview of the TLD…

 What’s a TLD?
 Oh, that’s the .com / .cn part of your domain name that’s found at the end.
-It’s short for top level domain.
-Why do you care?
-Because if you choose the wrong one, you will reduce the number of people coming to your website….Read on for the valuable do’s and don’ts!!
+It’s short for “top-level domain”.
+But, why do you care?
+Because if you choose the wrong one, you could seriously reduce the number of people coming to your website…Read on for the valuable do’s and don’ts!

 Should I Choose A .CN Domain Name For My China Website?

-First need to know why you choose your top level domain or TLD ( the .com or .nz part of your website).
+First, you need to know why you choose your top-level domain or TLD (the .com or .nz part of your website).

-Anything you can do to make that process smoother is improving your bottom line.
+Anything you can do to make that process smoother is to improve your bottom line.